 All you ever wanted to know and more

-You’re probably here because you or someone you care about has blepharitis.
+You’re probably here because you want to know more about blepharitis treatment.

-If you have already done some research, you may have heard that there is no cure for blepharitis.
+If you have already done some research, you may have heard that there is no way to cure blepharitis.
 I am sure you also found a lot of contradictory information on what causes blepharitis and how to treat it.

-To cure my own blepharitis I spent years researching and testing to get the real answers we all need.
+To find a blepharitis cure I spent years researching and testing to get the real answers we all need.

-Below I take you through everything I’ve learned about blepharitis and how to treated it, Step by Step.
+Below I take you through everything I’ve learned about blepharitis treatments and causes, Step by Step.
 Reading this will help you understand what caused your blepharitis and how to treat it.

 What Is Blepharitis